woodard/libabigail/doc/manuals/abipkgdiff.rst

    Do not show information about where in the *second shared library* the respective type was changed.

+  * ``--show-identical-binaries``

+   Show the names of the all binaries compared, including the binaries whose ABI compare equal.
+By default, when this option is not provided, only binaries with ABI changes are mentionned in the output.

   * ``--fail-no-dbg``

     Make the program fail and return a non-zero exit code if couldn't